Matt Adams Biography

 But this was nothing compared to what came next.

-Three days later he was offered the job.
-But 3 hours earlier that day Matt had an experience that changed the course of his life forever.
+He was offered the job three days later… but 3 hours earlier the same day Matt had an experience that changed the course of his life forever.

 He started gasping for air as he pushed himself back into the seat in an effort to get it all to stop.